cortexlabs/cortex/docs/deployments/system-packages.md

 mkdir my-api && cd my-api && touch Dockerfile
 ```

-The default Docker images used to deploy your models are listed below.
-Based on the Cortex Predictor and compute type specified in your API configuration, choose a Cortex image to use as the base for your custom Docker image:
+Cortex's base Docker images are listed below.
+Depending on the Cortex Predictor and compute type specified in your API configuration, choose one of these images to use as the base for your Docker image:

 <!-- CORTEX_VERSION_BRANCH_STABLE x5 -->
-* Python Predictor (CPU): `cortexlabs/python-predictor-cpu:master`
+* Python Predictor (CPU): `cortexlabs/python-predictor-cpu-slim:master`
-* Python Predictor (GPU): `cortexlabs/python-predictor-gpu:master`
+* Python Predictor (GPU): `cortexlabs/python-predictor-gpu-slim:master`
-* TensorFlow Predictor (CPU and GPU): `cortexlabs/tensorflow-predictor:master`
+* TensorFlow Predictor (CPU and GPU): `cortexlabs/tensorflow-predictor-slim:master`
-* ONNX Predictor (CPU): `cortexlabs/onnx-predictor-cpu:master`
+* ONNX Predictor (CPU): `cortexlabs/onnx-predictor-cpu-slim:master`
-* ONNX Predictor (GPU): `cortexlabs/onnx-predictor-gpu:master`
+* ONNX Predictor (GPU): `cortexlabs/onnx-predictor-gpu-slim:master`

+Note: the images listed above use the `-slim` suffix; Cortex's default API images are not `-slim`, since they have additional dependencies installed to cover common use cases.
+If you are building your own Docker image, starting with a `-slim` Predictor image will result in a smaller image size.

 The sample Dockerfile below inherits from Cortex's Python CPU serving image and installs the `tree` system package.